Short throw projectors aren’t a new product for anyone who’s heavily invested in having the perfect home theater in their household.

 Short throw projectors have a display ratio of less than 1, scaling down to 0.4.
 They even have models called ultra-short-throw projectors that have a throw ratio of less than 0.4.

 These projectors are ideal for those who have limited space or want the largest picture possible to view at their leisure.

-Fans of projectors know all too well that it’s easy to run into space issues depending on the size of your home or place you’re using your projector.
+Fans of projectors know all too well that it’s easy to run into space issues depending on the size of your home or the place you’re using your projector.

 So, what short-throw projectors are the best?
 They come in many shapes and sizes and have different uses.

 We’ll dive into the world of short-throw projectors and dissect the best five on the market and their various uses and downsides.

 The Five Best Short-Throw Projectors for a Home Theater Experience

 From ultra-short-throw projectors to the might and powerful 4K resolution capable short-throw projectors, you’ll find that there are many types of projectors for you to consider

 This table comparison will highlight the strengths of each short-throw projector and who would want it.